Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Gary Bisbee - RBC Capital Markets LLC

 Hey, guys.
 Good morning.
 Let me follow that up with one more question about margins.
 Can you give us a sense, how much of the margin improvement this quarter was the operating efficiencies versus the lower sales commissions?
-I noticed you said them in that order, so was that done by design based on the impact?
-And then what were the costs in the quarter and the first half, I guess, for the service alignment changes?
+I noticed you said them in that order.
+So was that done by design based on the impact?
+And then what were the costs in the quarter and the first half I guess for the service alignment changes?
 And is it still that the vast majority of that cost has not happened yet happens in the back half?
 Thank you.

 Jan Siegmund - Automatic Data Processing, Inc.

 Let me start about the Service Alignment Initiative.
-The Service Alignment Initiative causes us in the fiscal year to take a restructuring charge of approximately $100 million throughout, and we took the first some-$40 million in the first quarter and just very little in the second quarter.

-In addition to those restructuring costs, we incur about a 20 bps margin pressure through dual operations which is not part of the non-GAAP measure and that is incurring throughout the fiscal year, so it's not a great variation in this throughout.
+The Service Alignment Initiative causes us in the fiscal year to take a restructuring charge of approximately $100 million throughout, and we took the first 40-some million dollars in the first quarter and just very little in the second quarter.
+In addition to those restructuring costs, we incur about a 20 bps margin pressure through dual operations, which is not part of the non-GAAP measure.
+And that is incurring throughout the fiscal year, so there's not a great variation in this throughout.

-The second question to you, about 0.5%, a little less than 0.5% of the margin improvement in the first half is due to our lower MDE (39:07), our lower selling expense and – selling and marketing expense in the first half and then about 120 basis points was operating efficiencies of scale.
+The second question to you, about 0.5%, a little less than 0.5% of the margin improvement in the first half is due to our lower MDE – our lower selling expense – selling and marketing expense in the first half, and then about 120 basis points was operating efficiencies of scale.

 Gary Bisbee - RBC Capital Markets LLC

 Great.
-And then just a quick follow up, on the bookings, is there any way to have any confidence that this is really short-term driven related to uncertainty around the election rather than the changes that come out of the new administration dampening demand for the product?
-So the overtime rules – ACA, you've already been clear on.
-I think, we understand that.
-But do you get that kind of color from clients or is it more do you think just no one wanted to step up because there was and probably still is so much uncertainty?
+And then just a quick follow-up, on the bookings, is there any way to have any confidence that this is really short-term driven related to uncertainty around the election rather than the changes that come out of the new administration dampening demand for the product?
+So the overtime rules, ACA you've already been clear on.
+I think we understand that.
+But do you get that kind of color from clients, or is it more you think just no one wanted to step up because there was and probably still is so much uncertainty?

 Jan Siegmund - Automatic Data Processing, Inc.

 While we have noodled this question now a number of ways, I tried to add a few elements to it.
-If the changes in the economic policy lead to sustained economic growth, that is the most important driver for our success of new business bookings.
-So if the believe in the (40:22) that is currently, I guess, reflected in bullish equity markets and other things, business confidence comes true, I think that will be naturally a good thing because we are positively correlated to good economic environment and good employment helps ADP.
+If the changes in economic policy lead to sustained economic growth, that is the most important driver for our success of new business bookings.
+So if the belief that is currently I guess reflected in bullish equity markets and other things, business confidence comes true, I think that will be naturally a good thing because we are positively correlated to good economic environment, and good employment helps ADP.
 So the fundamental – that's the most important driver for our new business bookings growth is a healthy economic environment.

-Now economic – changes in the regulatory environment contribute maybe to economic growth and they are also contribute to change in regulatory requirements in the HR space which help ADP.
+Now economic – changes in the regulatory environment contribute maybe to economic growth and they also contribute to change in regulatory requirements in the HR space, which help ADP.
 I would guess that change will happen over time and the number of changes that are coming down to our clients is high, so I don't think there's a principal change in need for compliance solutions in the HR space to be foreseen in any near-term future.
 So net-net, I think, if the economic positive outcome materializes, I think that will be good news for ADP overall and we remain confident in our ability to sell.

 Carlos A. Rodriguez - Automatic Data Processing, Inc.

-Jan, I think, to add to that, I think we have some historical data to support Jan's points like, obviously, we don't have any historical data to really be able to ascertain what's happening, what month and with what regulation.
+Jan, I think to add to that, I think we have some historical data to support Jan's points like, obviously, we don't have any historical data to really be able to ascertain what's happening, what month and with what regulation.
 But the first point about the economy is indisputable that when ADP is obviously a very – from a recurring revenue model standpoint on our revenues and our profitability and so forth a relatively defensive steady company, but new business bookings is a little bit different.
 And when you look at 20 years of data, our new business bookings growth over the course of rolling four quarters because obviously any one quarter can have issues like we just experienced.

 We can have a new regulation that requires a new product.
 We had for example Y2K 20 years ago but, in general, follows very, very closely almost a smooth line what's happening with the economy, as does our pays per control growth.
 So our pays per control growth when unemployment is going up, tends to go down and vice versa.
 So we are in new business bookings, I think, somewhat tied to the strength of the economy and so, as Jan said – and we are, obviously, we try to be as transparent as possible.
 We were sitting here talking about potentially entering a recession.
 We would have to, I think, temper our optimism based on that 20 years of history.